2024 Solar Incentives Guide for Warrenville, IL - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-• Solar Renewable Energy Certificate (SREC): SRECs and similar other performance-based incentives might be available to you if you have a solar system that produces over a specified (usually small) amount of electricity.
-These types of incentives are generally handled by the state government.
-You can sell the SRECs you receive to your utility company or other buyers, and the money you receive in return is typically considered part of your taxable income.
+- Solar Renewable Energy Certificate (SREC): SRECs and similar performance-based incentives may be available to you if your solar system produces over a specified (generally small) amount of electricity.
+Performance-based incentives are normally handled at the state level.
+You can sell your SRECs to your utility company or other buyers, and the money you make is typically considered part of your taxable income.

-• Tax Exemptions: Tax exemptions can come in two forms.
-The first is sales tax exemption, applied when you purchase solar panels.
-The second is property tax exemption, which allows you to exclude the value added by your solar system when paying property tax on your house.
+- Tax Exemptions: Tax exemptions can come in two forms.
+The first is sales tax exemption, which is applied when you purchase solar panels.
+The second is property tax exemption, which allows you to ignore the added value of your solar system when paying property tax on your home.

 Best Solar Financing